 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values for air, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
-The proposed management of air should detail how the approach is consistent with the management hierarchy for air emissions (avoid, recycle, minimise and manage) of the EPP (Air).
+Information should be submitted on the use of new technologies to reduce air emissions from the stack(s) or other emission sources.

-The emissions should be modelled using a recognised atmospheric dispersion model.
-The objectives for air emissions should be stated, and compared to the modelling results, in accordance with relevant standards (such as for ground level concentrations), relevant emission guidelines, and any relevant legislation.
+The objectives for air emissions should be stated in respect of relevant standards (stack and ground level concentrations), relevant emission guidelines, and any relevant legislation, and the emissions modelled using a recognised atmospheric dispersion model.
 The potential for interaction between the emissions from the processing plant, and emissions in the air shed, and the likely environmental harm from any such interaction, should also be detailed.